-What do you think about Under Armour, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite a strong four-star rating, Under Armour may not be your top choice.

 At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Motley Fool owns shares of Under Armour.
-Motley Fool newsletter services have recommended buying shares of Under Armour and Nike, as well as creating a diagonal call position in Nike.
+The Motley Fool owns shares of Under Armour and Nike.
+Motley Fool newsletter services have recommended buying shares of Under Armour, as well as creating a diagonal call position in Nike.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.